Connected & Caring

 In Titus 3:14 we find Paul subtly writing about how he is sending what we now call the "Book of Titus."
 Originally, it was a letter written to Titus.

-Remember, however, that there was no first class mail.
+Remember, however, that there was no first-class mail.
 No post office.
 No mailmen.
 One needed to employ one's personal messengers to deliver the message.
-He chose people that could verify its message.
+He chose people who could verify its message.

-Paul asked the church there to be responsible to help with their fare to where they would be sailing.
+Paul asked the church to be responsible for helping with their fare to where they would be sailing.

 • Engage in Good Deeds (Titus 3:14)